akkaygin/staj/README.md

 ## Dashboard
 - Individual user listings.
-- Pagination and support for variable number of entries per page* (see [dashboard.py](./app/routes/dashboard.py) ln.
-15)
+- Pagination and support for variable number of entries per page.